Shuihudi Qin bamboo texts: Legal Statutes

 Many slips in the cache record detailed statutes and regulations from Qin law.
 Among the most prominent are the Xiaolü (效律, "statutes concerning checking") and Yaolü (强律, "statutes on statute labor"), which define the legal responsibilities of officials and the punishments for administrative errors.
 For example, the Xiaolü lays out precise penalties for discrepancies in official accounting, including fines in armor or shields for errors exceeding set thresholds, demonstrating the high standards expected of bureaucratic staff.

 The Yaolü includes stringent requirements for corvée labor: if construction work such as a city wall collapsed within a year, the supervising officials would be penalized, and the laborers ordered to rebuild it without the term counting toward their corvée duty.
 These provisions indicate a rigorous bureaucratic culture that linked legal liability with engineering performance.

 The legal statutes suggest that previous understanding of Qin law exaggerated its brutality.
-The most severe punishment was decapitation, contrary to grizzly depiction of Qin law by later generations.
+The most severe punishment was decapitation, contrary to grisly depictions of Qin law by later generations.
 The law prescribed a high standard of uniformity and meticulous judicial procedures to be followed by officials when determining the nature of a killing.
 In one instance, to adjudicate a case of miscarriage of a pregnant woman after her fight with another woman, the judge was charged with "determining the age of the fetus and whether the fight had caused its death."